FEINGOSIL 120 is a two-component, condensation-curing silicone rubber.

 With mechanical assistance, keep the speed low (300 to 500 rpm) for 2 to 3 minutes and keep the mixer head in the silicone to limit the incorporation of air bubbles.

+Aim for the lowest point and pour the silicone in a thin vein.
 The first coat can be applied directly with a brush, then the rest of the mold can be filled.

 Allow the silicone to harden at room temperature.